AANGHEL1/Intro-to-Robotics/README.md

 # Intro-to-Robotics
 Labs from an introductory robotics class

-Every lab has the code attached as well as instructions ans resposes.
+Every lab has the code attached as well as instructions and resposes.